 Tutorial: Secure Cognitive Service connection from .NET App Service using Key Vault

 Azure App Service can use managed identities to connect to back-end services without a connection string, which eliminates connection secrets to manage and keeps your back-end connectivity secure in a production environment.
 For back-end services that don't support managed identities and still requires connection secrets, you can use Key Vault to manage connection secrets.
-This tutorial uses Cognitive Services as an example to show you how it's done in practice.
-When you're finished, you have an app that makes programmatic calls to Cognitive Services, without storing any connection secrets inside App Service.
+This tutorial uses Azure AI services as an example to show you how it's done in practice.
+When you're finished, you have an app that makes programmatic calls to Azure AI services, without storing any connection secrets inside App Service.

-Azure Cognitive Services do support authentication through managed identities, but this tutorial uses the subscription key authentication to demonstrate how you could connect to an Azure service that doesn't support managed identities from App Services.
+Azure AI services do support authentication through managed identities, but this tutorial uses the subscription key authentication to demonstrate how you could connect to an Azure service that doesn't support managed identities from App Services.